 Overcoming Hurdles in Historical Data Import with HIA

-At HIA, we recognized the importance and challenges of importing historical data in the hotel industry, which is why we developed a streamlined, user-friendly approach.
+At HIA, we recognize the importance and challenges of importing historical data in the hotel industry, which is why we developed a streamlined, user-friendly approach.

-We focus on importing your most recent years of GL detail data into our platform, so hotels can retain the transaction-level information they’ll need for auditing, decision-making, and trend analysis.
+We focus on importing your most recent years of GL detail data into our platform (typically 2-3 years), so hotels can retain the transaction-level information they’ll need for auditing, decision-making, and trend analysis.

 Here’s how easy it is to do: